 Why attachment styles matter

 The attachment style of a parent can affect the parenting of their child.
 For example, an avoidant parent may not be as easily able to respond to the needs and wants of their child while they are young.
 This can result in a child who grows up with anxiety or insecurity.
-Similarly, an anxious parent could be too over-protective and interfere with their child’s autonomy as they grow older.
+Similarly, anxious parents could be too over-protective and interfere with their child’s autonomy as they grow older.

 The attachment style of a romantic partner can also affect relationships negatively; for example, if one person is anxious about being abandoned but does not express it verbally, this might cause problems in the relationship because the other person will not know what is wrong unless they are told explicitly.
 Similarly, if one person is afraid that their partner does not love them anymore but does not say anything about it either and that fear goes unaddressed it is likely to cause tension between them.

 Attachment styles are formed early in life and shape how we connect with others.
-It is important to understand your own attachment style, as well as the attachment styles of your partner and other family members, so that you can be more supportive and understanding of each other.
+It is important to understand your own attachment style, as well as the attachment styles of your partner and other family members so that you can be more supportive and understanding of each other.